adventrtv/m3u8-codec/README.md

 hls_450k_video.ts
 #EXT-X-DISCONTINUITY-SEQUENCE:0`
 ```
+NOTE: An `#EXT-X-DISCONTINUITY-SEQUENCE` tag was added because it has a default value if one isn't provided.

 ### M3U8NestedCodec _extends M3U8Codec_
 `M3U8NestedCodec` further processes the line-objects and produces a more meaningful representation.
 Tags are grouped into sets based on their purpose.
 All global tags are collected and stored, in order.
 All `uri` lines and any tags that relate to those `uri`s are also collected into individual arrays - again preserving order.
 Comments are intelligently collected along with the tags they precede and end up in either the global or per-playlist/per-segment collections.